The Lullaby project

 Music, Speech and language, Attachment, Parental engagement with vulnerable groups, Staff development.

 Schools, Children’s Centres, Nursery’s, Families, Community Groups, EAL, SEN, Adopted & looked after children

 Parents and early years (older children on a case by case basis)

 What we do

-Our Musicians will work with up to 15 families in your setting to compose special bespoke songs for each of the children involved.
+Our Musicians will work with families in your setting to compose special bespoke songs for each of the children involved.
 They will run weekly music making settings for a wider group of children and adults in your setting.

 Groundswell Arts will also offer a half day of training for your setting to support the staffs development in their own music making.
 Focusing on parental engagement, bespoke music making, and inclusion.